 Building muscle is less about special exercises or the “perfect” rep range, and more about taking a balanced approach to your training program.
 There are 3 primary methods of building muscle, and those 3 methods are best utilized if you combine low reps (1-5 reps), moderate reps (6-10 reps), and high reps (12+ reps).
 Adjusting these variables over time is the best way to gain muscle and maximize your genetic potential.

-If you were to strip down the process of building muscle into what matters most, you’d find two primary areas of focus: training (how you exercise) and recovery (how you eat and fuel your body, this is where nutrients like protein are so important).
+If you were to strip down the process strength training for building muscle into what matters most, you’d find two primary areas of focus: training (how you exercise) and recovery (how you eat and fuel your body, this is where nutrients like protein are so important).